-For external beam therapy, all material information from image data will be omitted outside the dose computation region and the volume is treated as vacuum in the radiation transport (no interactions).
+For external beam therapu, all material information from image data will be omitted outside the dose computation region.
+For all modalities except electrons, the volume outside of the dose computation region is treated as vacuum in the radiation transport (no interactions).
+For electrons, air is used instead of vacuum, with scattering and energy loss in the radiation transport.
 RayPlan will not be able to compute a correct dose if any part of a beam intersects image data that is not included in the dose computation region.
 This could occur if the dose computation ROIs do not cover all relevant image data, or if the dose grid does not encompass the relevant volumes of the dose computation ROIs.

-Large errors in dose are for example expected if any part of the beam enters a dose computation ROI surface which is not covered by the dose grid.
+Large errors in dose are expected if any part of the beam enters a dose computation ROI surface which is not covered by the dose grid.
 An error in dose may also be expected at the exit edges of the dose grid if a too small dose grid is used, since scatter from outside the dose grid is not accounted for.
-There is no warning in RayPlan if the dose grid does not cover the appropriate region.
+There is no warning in RayPlan if the dose grid does not cover the appropriate region at the exit edges.